2025 Village Board Meeting Minutes

 J.D.
 Williams Yea Jim Rains Yea

-Brad Olson Yea Jaci Chapman Yea
+Brad Olson Nay (6:35 pm) Jaci Chapman Yea

 Tena Steinacher Nay Arthur Mize Yea